-Brian Horton, The Game Director for Rise Of The Tomb Raider has again lept to the defence of the games sales via The Tomb Raider Forums.
-Some fans are not happy with the sales figures and Microsoft receiving exclusivity for the latest Lara Croft outing, with a late 2016 release date scheduled for the PlayStation 4 and PC.
-When faced with the following remark from User Peep Show
+Some fans are not happy with the sales figures and Microsoft receiving exclusivity for the latest Lara Croft outing, with a late 2016 release date scheduled for the PS4 and PC.

-[box type=”shadow” align=”aligncenter” class=”” width=””]Keep telling your lies, maybe you’ll start believing them soon!
-Sales =/= Reviews, Awards.
+“Keep telling your lies, maybe you’ll start believing them soon!
+Sales/Reviews, Awards.
 You brought it up for no reason, but of course I wouldn’t expect you to say that the game flopped, you’re not stupid.
-300K is not being on top, no one cares about reboot Lara.[/box]
+300K is not being on top, no one cares about reboot Lara.”

 According to estimates from VGChartz, Rise Of The Tomb Raider sold over 301,028 units during its first week on sale at retail stores worldwide.
-When platform sales are broken down, Rise of the Tomb Raider did much better on Xbox One with that particular version of the game selling over 229,742 units, considerably larger then the 71,286 units sold for the Xbox 360.
+When platform sales are broken down, Rise of the Tomb Raider fared better on Xbox One selling over 229,742 units, considerably larger than the 71,286 Xbox 360 units sold.

 Percentage wise, the Xbox One version of Rise Of The Tomb Raider accounted for 76% of sales with the Xbox 360 version only managed 24%.
 The estimates are further concrete evidence that gamers are leaving the old gen consoles behind.